 1. Real Estate Sales Agent or Broker

-- More than five million existing homes were sold in the U.S.1
+- Figures from the National Association of Realtors (NAR) show that more than five million existing homes were sold in the U.S. in 2018.

-- About 88 percent of home buyers and sellers used the services of a real estate agent or broker when going through the process.1
+- In 2018, about 87 percent of home buyers and sellers used the services of a real estate agent or broker when going through the process, according to NAR.

 How Agents and Brokers Differ